karllmitchell/Channels-DVR-to-Plex/README.md

 Do NOT pipe to bash, or use any other type of shell, or it will fail.

 Note that this can also be used to update existing configurations.

-However, if the script asks for a destination directory then your installation is probably sufficiently old or non-standard that you should do it manually if you want to preserve your settings.
-Also, if you are a new user, consider the question about number of days backlog to transcode carefully, as this can take a long time.
+Consider carefully the question about number of days backlog to transcode, as this can take a long time.
 DAYS=0 is pretty safe, and you can always transcode missed shows later from the command line.

+The final step is that you'll need to go to your Plex web interface and add the TV Shows and Movies folder within your desination directory to your Plex library.
+By default these are "${HOME}/Movies/TV Shows" and "${HOME}/Movies/Movies".

+For 90% of you, and the TL;DR crowd, that's probably enough to get you going.

 **The main script**